 Curricular Support for this competency area includes (but is not limited to):

-- P6335 Identification and Remediation of Learning Problems - P6355 Multicultural Issues in Psychology and Counseling (elective) - P6373 Individual and Organizational Consultation - P6375 Professional School Psychology - P6393 Marriage and Family Therapy (elective) - P6332/3 School Psychology Practicum - P6342 Internship (in School Psychology)
+P6355 Multicultural Issues in Psychology and Couns eling

+o P6373 Individual and Organizational Consultation

+P6375 Professional School Psychology

+o P6332/3 School Psychology Practicum

+o P6342 Internship (in School Psychology)

 5. Diversity in development and learning.